 - Post LSCS patients also develop back pain due to spinal anesthesia

-Tests advised in Back pain3
+Tests advised for Back pain3

 - X-RAY images help to know conditions such as fractures, arthritis